 Instacart Connect APIs

-For help authenticating and making your first API call, see Get an access token.
+For more information about authenticating and making your first API call, see Get an access token.

 Servers